 Clubs and organizations may wish to hire MCLA students or vendors outside of the institution for an event.
 This can include roles such as DJs, speakers, poets, magicians, comedians, van drivers, and tech services.

-Prior to requesting services from a current MCLA student or an outside vendor, please contact the SGA Office Manager, Amanda Schuler or the SGA Programming Assistant.
+Prior to requesting services from a current MCLA student or an outside vendor, please contact the SGA Office Manager, Tom Spiro. or the SGA Programming Assistant.

 To hire current MCLA students